Theodore Stratelates

 There is much confusion as to whether he and St. Theodore of Amasea were the same person, as the stories about their lives later diverged into two separate traditions.

 Life

-Theodore came from the city of Euchaita in Asia Minor.
+Of Greek origin, Theodore was born in the city of Euchaita in Asia Minor.
 He killed a giant serpent living on a precipice in the outskirts of Euchaita.
 The serpent had terrorised the countryside.
 Theodore armed himself with a sword and vanquished it.
 According to some of the legends, because of his bravery, Theodore was appointed military-commander (stratelates) in the city of Heraclea Pontica, during the time the emperor Licinius (307–324) began a fierce persecution of Christians.
 Theodore invited Licinius to Heraclea, having promised to offer a sacrifice to the pagan gods.
 He requested that all the gold and silver statues of the gods which they had in Heraclea be gathered up at his house.
 Theodore then smashed them into pieces which he then distributed to the poor.